roscxn/Math-Quiz/README.md

 * Instead of 3 separate levels, make the game such that it has progressive levels
 * Modify existing codes with more efficient functions
 * Add in a scoreboard that can store the player's high score

+## Summary

+This is my first project after learning coding for two weeks in a Software Engineering Immersive course.
+I am glad that General Assembly has given me this great opportunity to explore the different ways in programming.
+I have enjoyed myself thoroughly through this process and discovered my interest in creating applications.
+There is definitely a lot more for me to work on and I believe I will only get better as I progress.
+Hope you enjoy the game!